Oded Muhammad Danial: Politics

 He was elected to Bandung's City Council in 2004 and 2009, in which he had been the deputy chairman of the B commission.
 In 2013, however, he participated in the mayoral election as architect Ridwan Kamil's running mate, and the pair won with 45.24 percent of the vote.
 As Kamil's deputy, he established a "Dakwah on the Bus" program, which involved religious speeches on buses.

 He also headed the Bandung office of the Prosperous Justice Party between 2010 and 2015.

 Oded ran as a mayoral candidate in 2018, winning a slim majority (50.1 percent) in the three-candidate race.
 Following Kamil's victory in the gubernatorial election, Oded became acting mayor briefly starting on 6 September 2018.
 His term as deputy ended on 16 September 2018, although just several days later he was sworn in as Bandung's mayor by Kamil.

 As mayor, Oded initiated a garbage management program which promoted the slogan "reduce, separate, utilize" to reduce the quantity of trash generated by the city.
 An urban farming program was also launched, converting empty residential plots into gardens.
 The COVID-19 pandemic struck the city during his tenure, and the municipal government shifted its focus to handling the outbreaks.
 Oded himself tested positive for COVID-19 in January 2021.

-Death
+Family and death

+Oded had married twice.
+After his first wife died, he married Siti Muntamah, who in 2019 was elected as a member of the West Java Regional House of Representatives.
+The couple has seven daughters.

 Oded died on 10 December 2021.
 He had suddenly collapsed prior to giving a Friday prayer sermon, and was pronounced dead at the hospital.
+He was buried at night the same day in Tasikmalaya next to his parents' graves.